 Start FlyingAbsolutely.
 Florida is one of the best places in the world for flight training.
 With year-round sunshine and stable weather conditions, students can log flight hours more consistently than in many other regions.
 The diverse airspace and landscapes provide excellent opportunities to gain real-world experience in different flying environments.

 The cost of pilot training in Florida depends on the program you choose, the number of hours required, and additional expenses such as materials, exams, or ratings.
-At Pelican Flight Training, we offer several pathways designed to match different budgets and career goals.
-For a personalized cost estimate, please reach out via our website.
+At Pelican Flight Training, the Full Professional Pilot Program A is $68,310.
+Contact admissions for a full cost breakdown.

-You can begin flight lessons at any age, but to receive a student pilot certificate in the United States, you must be at least 16.
-Many students begin their journey in their late teens or early twenties, though motivated learners at different ages also succeed.
+You can begin flight lessons at any age, but to receive a student pilot certificate in the United States, you must be at least 18.
+Many students begin their journey in their late teens or early twenties.

-There is no single "perfect" age to start pilot training.
+There is no single perfect age to start pilot training.
 Success depends more on motivation, maturity, and the ability to dedicate time to learning.
-While the minimum age for a private pilot license is 17, many successful pilots have started both younger and older.
+While the minimum age for a private pilot license is 18, many successful pilots have started both younger and older.

 Yes.
 The aviation industry is facing one of the largest pilot shortages in history, creating excellent opportunities for aspiring aviators.
 Airlines are actively hiring, offering competitive salaries, signing bonuses, and faster paths to career progression.
 The demand has never been greater, which makes today one of the best times to start your pilot journey.

 Yes.
 Pelican Flight Training is authorized by the U.S. Department of Homeland Security to enroll international students and issue the I-20 form for F-1 and M-1 student visas.
 Japanese students have trained with us for decades.
-Our admissions team guides you through the visa application, housing options in Miami, and the start of ground school.
+Our admissions team guides you through the visa application, housing options, and the start of ground school.

 JAL and ANA typically hire ab-initio cadets through their own programs or through the Civil Aviation College of Japan.
 An FAA Commercial Pilot License is not automatically converted to a JCAB CPL in Japan.
 Japanese pilots trained abroad usually complete JCAB written and flight tests in Japan to work for major Japanese carriers.
 An FAA certificate with airline-standard hours is widely accepted by international airlines in the Middle East, Southeast Asia, and Europe.

-An FAA Private Pilot License is recognized by the Japan Civil Aviation Bureau as a foundation for further Japanese certification.
-An FAA Commercial Pilot License is not automatically converted.
+An FAA Private Pilot License is recognized by JCAB as a foundation for further Japanese certification.
 To fly commercially in Japan, pilots complete the JCAB written and practical exams.
-The FAA training you receive at Pelican gives you the airmanship, procedures, and flight hours needed to prepare for the JCAB conversion.
+The FAA training you receive at Pelican gives you the airmanship and flight hours needed to prepare for the JCAB conversion.

 Flight training in Japan is limited by high aircraft rental costs, congested airspace, and long wait times for flight hours.
-Training in the United States, and specifically in Florida, is the preferred route for most Japanese students because of 365 days of flying weather, lower cost per flight hour, and internationally recognized FAA certification.
+Training in Florida offers lower cost per flight hour, consistent weather, and an internationally recognized FAA certificate that major international airlines ask for.

 Dreaming of becoming a pilot?
 Schedule your free consultation today!